The current anti-smoking campaign is

 speech, the government has coerced tobacco companies to "consent" under

-while the Marlboro Man and Joe Camel was outlawed.
-The state can forbid tobacco
+Marlboro Man and Joe Camel was outlawed.
+The state can forbid tobacco companies

-companies from using outdoor advertising, sponsoring public events, imprinting
+from using outdoor advertising, sponsoring public events, imprinting their

-their logos on non-tobacco products (such as T-shirts), or employing any color
+logos on non-tobacco products (such as T-shirts), or employing any color other

 Other examples of the "state" controlling private